enter-i-username/EigenSR/README.md

 ├── img2.mat
 ├── ...
 ```
-where the HSI (H, W, C) is stored in the variable `data` in the `.mat` files.
+where the HSI (H, W, C) should be stored in the variable `data` in the `.mat` files.
 You can get the following generated results in the dst folder:
 ```bash
 ./your_dst_folder/
 ├── img1.mat